AydanPirani/Hosted-Trie/README.md

 The CLI be run with and without arguments.

 ### With Arguments
-To run the CLI with arguments, the following format is used, where OPERATION is replaced by one of the following ("add", "delete", "search", "autocomplete", "display").
-"Display" is the only standalone command in the context of arguments - all other arguments require an additional parameter WORD (user will be prompted if it is not included).
+To run the CLI with arguments, the following format is used, where OPERATION is replaced by one of the following ["add", "delete", "search", "autocomplete", "display"].
+"Display" is the only standalone command in the context of arguments - all other arguments require an additional parameter STRING, which is required to perform the operation.
+If there is no second argument provided, the user will be prompted to enter a valid string.
 ```
 # All non-display operation
-$ trie-cli OPERATION WORD
+$ trie-cli OPERATION STRING

 # Display operation
 $ trie-cli display
 ```

 ### Without Arguments
-The user will be prompted to select an operation and a word (if needed).
+The user will be prompted to select an operation and a string (if needed).
 The following command can be used:
 ```
 $ trie-cli
 ```